 A survey course on social issues in Canada.
 Regional and national scope will be covered in such areas as health, safety, the economy, the environment, community belonging, integration of newcomers and education.
 Prerequisite: SOCI 310 or SOCI 312 or consent of the department.

-Note: You cannot receive credit for SOCI 322 if you have previously taken ANTH 357.
+Note: You cannot receive credit for SOCI 322

-SOCI 323-3 (3-0) 15 weeks Sociology of Poverty
+SOCI 323-3 (BC=3) (3-0) 15 weeks Sociology of Poverty